 Once you have the videos, the software, the sheet music and guidelines, it is up to you to follow them.
 IF you follow the video guidelines and then replicate the pattern your kids will learn to play and read at least 5 songs in a week or less.

 IT IS DESIGNED SO PEOPLE WITH NO MUSIC EXPERIENCE CAN BOTH TEACH IT AND PLAY.
 Parental involvement is key as they will excel with your encouragement and support.

 Do we think the Piano Wizard Academy is the only program or instruction you will ever need?
 We hope not, there are wonderful teachers out there ready to take you into the next levels of technique, phrasing, interpretation, improvisation and the deeper arts of music, but this game can take you surprisingly far, mainly because it lets you practice almost any song or passage, and master that, and then go to the next level.
 The real gift and secret is that this is a joyful way to practice, and the music making just comes.

 We call the Piano Wizard method “learning for the rest of us”.
+It is perfect for non-music educators.
 You don’t need to be musically inclined or educated to learn to play, or to help your children learn to play.
 Simply watch the DVDs and follow the steps.